 First, I had to see what size improvements I would get by adopting MessagePack.
 The results were pleasing.
 Our 9,444byte sample message could be reduced to 3,902byte (2.4x improvement).
 That meant 2.4x less disk requirements, but more importantly 2.4x less I/O requirements to read from disk and then push across a network.
 What we found next was a very pleasant surprise.
 One of the libraries also provided Lz4 compression as a built-in feature.
 This reduced our sample message size to 2,138byte, a further 1.8x improvement for a total of 4.4x size reduction!
 That would reduce our 3TB dataset to less than 700GB!
 All of this without any significant changes to our code.
 We didn’t need to decorate our types with attributes, or create schema or any IDL.

 The next question was, would this improvement in file size come at the cost of deserialization?
 Using our existing benchmark, we added the two MessagePack libraries.
-We compared using the Contact Type, and a custom Proxy type.
+We compared using the full Contract Type, and a reduced custom Proxy type.
 We compared the Lz4 compressed option too.

 These results were brilliant.
-Not only would we get a reduced data size by adopting MessagePack+Lz4 compression, if we also used a Proxy Type we could also get a 28x improvement in deserialization speed!
+Not only would we get a reduced data size by adopting MessagePack+Lz4 compression, if we also used a Proxy Type (with just the properties we wanted to access) we could also get a 28x improvement in deserialization speed!

 To summarize these numbers, we have just under 500,000,000 events taking up 3TB of space.
 To rebuild one of our read models we needed to consume 25,000,000 of these events which was approximately 225GB.
 The theoretical time to transfer this data across a gigabit network was just over 29 minutes.
 Then it would take 1 hour 15min to deserialize all the data.
 That is 1 hour 45min to read and parse the required data.
 Also remember that is a theoretical best case.